karvok/photolabs/README.md

 ### Set up Frontend & Backend

-- Install all dependencies with `npm i` (or `npm install`, if you prefer typing more) in each respective `/frontend` and `/backend` folder
+- Install all dependencies with `npm i` (or `npm install`, if you prefer typing more) in the `/frontend` and the `/backend` folders

 ### Set Up Database

 - In a terminal window, connect to your PostgreSQL environment using the `psql` command and your login credentials
-  - In some environments, the `startpostgres` command may need to be run first
+  - In some environments, the `startpostgres` command may need to be run beforehand
 - Create a new database using the `CREATE DATABASE photolabs_development;` command, where 'photolabs_development' is the name you want to call this new DB
 - Connect to the new database with the `\c photolabs_development` command, where 'photolabs_development' is whichever name you chose for your new DB in the the previous step